Frequently Asked Questions

 Is your packaging eco-friendly?

-I'm trying really hard to improve this.
-All product pages include information on the packaging and most products no longer include any plastic packaging.
+I've been working really hard to improve this and I'm happy to say that almost all of my products no longer include any plastic packaging.
+Please check individual product pages for more information on the packaging.
 Find out more on my Recycling & Environment page.

 Do you have wholesale/SOR prices?

 I do!
-If you’re interested in becoming a stockist, please visit my wholesale site for available products and information, or contact me for a current price list.
+If you’re interested in becoming a stockist, please contact me for a current price list.

 Will you be getting any more of (sold out item)?